nikolaslopes/interplanetary-delivery/README.md

 - Download the `zip project` or execute in the terminal: `git clone https://github.com/nikolaslopes/interplanetary-delivery.git`

-- Open the folder in the terminal: `cd interplanetary-delivery`
+- Open the folder in the terminal: `cd interplanetary-delivery-main`

 - Open the terminal and run: `npm install`